WhereGroup/QGIS2Mapbender/README.md

 # QGIS2Mapbender

 ## Description
-Prototypical QGIS plugin to populate Mapbender with QGIS-Server WMS from within QGIS.
+QGIS plugin to populate Mapbender with QGIS-Server WMS from within QGIS.

 ## Installation
 Prerequisites on server: